arskom/spyne/ROADMAP.rst

 The following would definitely be nice to have, but are just modules that should not cause a change in unrelated areas of rpclib.
-Those would increment the minor revision number of the Rpclib version once implemented.
+Those would increment the minor version number of the Rpclib version once implemented.

 * Currently, parameter validation is performed only by lxml's schema validator.
   Implement soft validation that'd work for any serializer for the primitives.